 The site lies close to the Norwich-Cromer railway line and the Broadland Northway (NDR) dual carriageway.
 Part of the area also includes a disused airfield.

-Through regular meetings with the clients and our own internal discussions, we were able to offer innovative suggestions to ensure that the masterplan was developed with acoustics in mind.
+Through regular meetings with the clients and our own internal discussions, we are able to offer innovative suggestions to ensure that masterplans such as this are developed with acoustics in mind.
 Not only does this assist in protecting future noise-sensitive uses, but it also provides many opportunities for cost savings by reducing the requirements for building envelope sound insulation later in the project.